Miguel Bezos: Early life

 Miguel Ángel Bezos was born in in Santiago de Cuba, Cuba, and was raised with his brother and sister.
-His father, Salvador Bezos, was originally from Spain, owned a lumber mill and his mother was a part-time shopkeeper, selling fabric and infant clothing.
+His father, Salvador Bezos (/es/, was originally from Spain, owned a lumber mill and his mother was a part-time shopkeeper, selling fabric and infant clothing.
 His parents were initial supporters of Fidel Castro during the Cuban Revolution until Castro shifted his political stance towards Marxism–Leninism, seizing the family's lumber business.
 Bezos' family applied for Miguel to get a refugee visa from the United States.
 The application was successful and he departed Havana Airport for Miami on July 21, 1962, aged sixteen.

 Upon arrival in the United States, Bezos was housed at Camp Matecumbe along with about 400 other Cuban refugee children.
 Three weeks later, Bezos and his cousin Ángel were relocated to attend a high school at Salesianum School in Wilmington, Delaware, and he lived in housing provided by a Catholic religious order, The Oblates of Saint Francis de Sales.